rjwalls/CS4401-notes/2020-02-05-writing_secure_code.md

 layout: post
 ---

-Topic: "Discussion: Tools and Techniques for Writing Secure Code," led by Roger.
+Topic: "Discussion: Tools and Techniques for Writing Secure Code"

 Required material:
   - ["Security Bugs are Fundamentally Different Than Quality Bugs"][rw_securitybugs].
 Provides an overview of software testing, quality assurance, and different kinds of software bugs.